Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Introduction

 \section{Introduction}

-The neural tangent kernel (NTK) theory~\citep{jacot2018_NeuralTangent}, which shows that the gradient kernel regression approximates the over-parametrized neural network trained by gradient descent well ~\citep{jacot2018_NeuralTangent,allen-zhu2019_ConvergenceTheory,lee2019_WideNeurala}, brings us a natural surrogate to understand the generalization behavior of the neural networks in certain circumstances.
-This surrogate has led to recent renaissance of the study of kernel methods.
-For example, one would ask whether overfitting could harm the generalization~\citep{bartlett2020_BenignOverfitting}, how the smoothness of the underlying regression function would affect the generalization error~\citep{li2023_SaturationEffect}, or if one can determine the lower bound of the generalization error at a specific function?
-All these problems can be answered by the \textit{generalization error curve} which aims at determining the exact generalization error of a certain kernel regression method with respect to the kernel, the regression function, the noise level and the choice of the regularization parameter.
+The neural tangent kernel (NTK) theory~\citep{jacot2018_NeuralTangent}, which shows that kernel gradient descent well approximates over-parametrized neural networks trained by gradient descent ~\citep{jacot2018_NeuralTangent,allen-zhu2019_ConvergenceTheory,lee2019_WideNeurala}, provides a natural surrogate for understanding the generalization behavior of neural networks in certain circumstances.
+This surrogate has led to a recent renaissance in the study of kernel methods.
+For example, one may ask whether overfitting could harm generalization~\citep{bartlett2020_BenignOverfitting}, how the smoothness of the underlying regression function would affect the generalization error~\citep{li2023_SaturationEffect}, or how one can determine a lower bound on the generalization error for a specific function.
+All these problems can be answered by the \textit{generalization error curve} which aims to determine the exact generalization error of a certain kernel regression method with respect to the kernel, the regression function, the noise level and the choice of the regularization parameter.
 It is clear that such a generalization error curve would provide a comprehensive picture of the generalization ability of the corresponding kernel regression method ~\citep{bordelon2020_SpectrumDependent,cui2021_GeneralizationError,li2023_AsymptoticLearning}.